Hawai‘i Safe Food Guide

 17. Trust Your Body’s Reactions

-If a food causes discomfort repeatedly, remove it for 2–3 weeks.
+If a food causes discomfort repeatedly:

 18. Freeze Food in Small Portions